CHTC/chtc-website-source/uw-research-computing/hpc-job-submission.md

 If you want to run your job commands yourself, as a test before submitting a job as described above, you can request an interactive job on the cluster.

-> Note: At this time, interactive jobs on the "Spark" HPC Cluster can not be used
-> to run MPI code.

 There is a dedicated partition for interactive work called `int`; you may request up to a full node (128 CPUs, 512 GB RAM) when requesting an interactive session in the \"int\" partition and